quality icon

 Minimum car insurance requirements in Connecticut

-Drivers in Connecticut must carry at least the following minimum coverage limits to meet the state’s legal requirements:
+Drivers in Connecticut must carry at least the following minimum coverage limits to stay compliant with the law:

 • Bodily injury per person: $25,000